aldass/frontend-guidelines/README.md

 ### Positioning

-There are many ways to position elements in CSS but try to restrict yourself to the properties/values below.
+There are many ways to position elements in `CSS` but try to restrict yourself to the `properties: values` below.
 By order of preference:

 ```
 display: block;